mbaulch/rustifact/README.md

 where possible.

 # License
 Rustifact is free software, and is released under the terms of the [Mozilla Public License](https://www.mozilla.org/en-US/MPL/) version 2.0.
-See [LICENSE](LICENSE).//! # Rustifact
+See [LICENSE](LICENSE).